 Buddies in the Caribbean: I'm a part of this portable radio adventure group.
 We play radio at great locations in the Caribbean.

-We go to St Lucia the first week in December every year. in 2010 we made over 7500 QSO's
+We go to St Lucia the first week in December every year.
+In 2013, we

 started using Buddipole Yagi's, and more than 12,000 QSO's ended up in the log.